December 07, 2015

 Though it’s only 15 miles from Philadelphia, Moorestown feels like an entirely different world.
 Sweeping green spaces and pastoral farmlands define the landscape of this beautiful suburb.
 Moorestown seamlessly marries the modern with the past: Main Street is full of small shops, restaurants and delis, while the nearby Moorestown Mall features many larger shops and high-end restaurants.

 Like many communities in South Jersey, Moorestown is replete with outstanding K-12 educational opportunities.
-Moorestown High School was named a Blue Ribbon School of Excellence in 2000, and the district has an impressive student-teacher ratio of fewer than 13-to-1.
+Moorestown High School was named a Blue Ribbon School of Excellence in 2000, and the district has an impressive student-teacher ratio of 12-to-1.

 In several ways, Voorhees offers Philadelphia commuters the best of many different worlds.
 The most obvious are the transportation options for traveling to Philadelphia for work or play: Voorhees residents can choose between two PATCO stations or drive to Philadelphia via I-295 or Route 70 in less than 30 minutes.

 Voorhees also affords homeowners the placidity and space of suburban living alongside modern amenities like a 16-screen cineplex, the upscale Voorhees Town Center and countless restaurants and grocery stores.
-Test scores in the Voorhees Township School District also exceed national averages, and 91 percent of graduating students go on to attend college.
+Voorhees Township School District is highly rated and has a student-teacher of 14-to-1.

 Whether you’ve just arrived to the area for a job or are planning to start a family outside the city, South Jersey makes for an excellent commuter experience.
 And these standout towns feature an assortment of homes that can match any budget.